 Texaco Fire Chief Gas Pump

 Antique gas pump standing in the front yard of an old brick dwelling located in Marion, N.Y.
-By 2015, the glass globe had fallen off the top of the pump.

 Red Store Front